 No one enjoys the stress of last-minute flight delays, but this is especially true during the holidays.
 While the right trip delay coverage cannot prevent travel hiccups, it can alleviate a lot of that undue stress from unexpected expenses and rescheduling flight connections.

 If you are a regular holiday traveler, you are well versed in the craziness that is travel around the Thanksgiving holiday.
 It is well known to be the most congested travel time throughout the year.
 The lines at the airports are longer, the frustration of travelers is greater and the cost of travel is much higher.
 Amongst all this, you do not want to want to worry about how to pay for extra expenses due to a flight delay.

 You may be wondering: How is this different from the flight insurance offered by the airline?
-Great question – the answer: you get so much more with a travel insurance plan with travel delay coverage from a third party, like InsureMyTrip.
+Great question: How we measure up is in the details.
+You get so much more with a travel insurance plan with travel delay coverage from a third party, like InsureMyTrip.
 If your flight is delayed for any covered reason (these are listed in the plan’s certificate and vary by plan), you are eligible for reimbursement for covered expenses due to that delay.
 So even if the airline does not provide flight delay compensation, you may not be on your own.

 So while having travel delay coverage can’t part the lines at the security checkpoint, it can help to alleviate the burden of unplanned expenses and all for reimbursement in the case of flight delay this holiday season.